gy-m/DevOps_Course/DevOps_Tools/Appendix/README.md

 ## Notes
-The files in the "Appendox" folder are not part of the "Weight Tracker" project
+The files in the "Appendix" folder are not part of the "Weight Tracker" project